syedansshah/react-calculator/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-# react-birthday-reminder
+# react-calculator
-- This is a react project for birhtday reminder
+- This is a react project for Basic calculator operations
-- I have created this React Project to Check Upcoming birthdays and wish them properly.
 - Project is made with React.JS
 - Project is created by Syed Ans Shah ( `https://github.com/syedansshah` )